yyYank/daitokaijure/README.md

 # daitokaijure

-daitokaijure is jvm-language writen by Kotlin.
+daitokaijure going to be jvm-language writen by Kotlin.